Do you have a terrible boss?

 - Follow All Guidelines: You know all those password guidelines and filing systems nobody follows?
 Well, you will.
 Every time.

 Lifestyle Solutions: Live On Your Terms

 Right now you have problems dealing with a bad boss because you have yet to fix deeper issues in your life.

 Fix those same root causes and you will fix most other problems you have.

 Who is a victim?
 Him who think of himself as a victim

-Thinking anything else is giving power to your oppressor.
-Are you really willing to give all that power over you to some frustrated average mid level manager?
+Are you really willing to give all that power over you to some frustrated mid-level manager?

 Extreme ownership mentality, such as accepting that you are responsible for everything happening in your life is hard to accept at first, but once you embrace it will set you free.

-Your bad boss has no power over you: you put yourself in a victim position and you will take yourself out of it.
+Once you accept that you put yourself in a victim position it will also mean that you have the power to take yourself out of it.